 Looking for the perfect white dog breed for your family?
 There are many different types of white pups out there, and it can be hard to figure out which breed is the perfect fit.
 Breed selection is something that every dog buyer should consider when picking out a pup.
 Genetics plays a part when dogs are given a fluffy white coat, and all breeds are professionally bred with certain traits in mind.

-We’ve tried to make your life a little easier by showcasing a comprehensive list of our 31 favorites that will blend in with the snow every winter.
+We’ve tried to make your life a little easier by showcasing a comprehensive list of our 31 favorite white dog breeds that will blend in with the snow every winter.
 Let’s take a look at each white dog breed below and what you can expect if you decide to take one home sometime soon.

 Big White Dog Breeds

 In this section, we cover the larger white dog breeds.
 We’ve broken each breed out by size and coat length.
 There are 19 different large dog breeds that produce pups with white coats.
-Some of them are fluffy coats, some of them are long coats and some of them are shorter coats.
+Some of them are fluffy coats, some of them are long coats, and some of them are shorter coats.
+Keep in mind the shade of white and patterns can differ among the breeds.
+A lot depends on a dog’s specific genetics.
+All white dogs can come in varying shades, but all are beautiful to see.

 One thing is for certain, a bigger dog means more shedding.
 If you intend to bring home a big white pup, make sure you plan in advance and get the right tools to de-shed your dog and keep shedding to a minimum.
 You’ll want to de-shed at least once per week.
+You may also need to learn to use grooming clippers, even if just for a sanitary shave.
 This is especially true if you bring home a white dog breed that has long hair or fluffy hair.

 Large & Fluffy

-Most of these larger & fluffier dogs will get to be north of 50 pounds when fully grown, so make sure you have plenty of space in your home & yard.
+Most of these larger and fluffier dogs get to be over 50 pounds when fully grown, so make sure you have plenty of space in your home and yard.
 On top of de-shedding frequently, you’ll want to bathe regularly and keep a lint roller on hand.
-A white & fluffy dog doesn’t mix well with darker shades of clothes.
+A white fluffy dog doesn’t mix well with darker shades of clothes.
 Let’s jump in and look at these fluffy furballs.

 Berger Blank Suisse

-This breed should be socialized early, and because of their intelligence, you should not train harshly.
-They learn easily and are great in obedience, agility, coursing or other working activities.
-They are great family dogs provided you put in the time to ensure they bond with your lifestyle.
+This breed should be socialized early, and because of their intelligence, you should not train them harshly.
+Berger Blanc Suisse learns easily and is great in obedience, agility, coursing, and other working activities.
+They are lovable family dogs, provided you put in the time to ensure they bond with your lifestyle.

-The German Shepherd Dog is the second most popular dog in the United States, only behind the Labrador.
-GSD’s have a recessive trait that can cause their coat to turn white.
+The German Shepherd Dog was the fourth most popular dog in the United States in 2022.
+GSDs have a recessive trait that can cause their coat to turn white.
 There is a significant controversy with the coat of this breed, and some GSD breeders do not recognize it as an actual GSD.

 The Siberian Laika is part of the Spitz family of dogs, which includes the Pomeranian and the American Eskimo Dog.
 This pup is probably more of a medium-sized dog, but with the thick fur, they can look larger than they are.

-The Laika is usually used for hunting, and it’s energy levels match their prey drive.
-They are alert dogs and will bark at strangers.
-They are not typically aggressive dogs towards humans but they may be less apt to embrace other pets.
+The Laika is usually used for hunting, and their energy levels match their prey drive.
+They are alert dogs and bark at strangers.
+Laika are not typically aggressive dogs towards humans, but they may be less apt to embrace other pets.
 Early socialization is key.

 Large & Short Haired

-These pups may have a shorter coat but they are big!
-Some of these pups can also get into the 100 pound plus range when it comes to their size.
+These pups may have shorter coats, but they are huge in physical size.
+Some of these pups can also get into the 100-pound plus range when it comes to their size.
 You’ll need to make sure you are prepared to handle what comes with a dog of this size when you decide to bring one home.
 This is especially true if the pup you adopt has both a high energy level as well as being big in size.

 The American Bulldog is often mistaken for other breeds, including the American Pitbull Terrier and the Dogo Argentino.
 There are actually multiple types of American Bulldogs, including the “Bully” and the “Standard” type.

 These dogs were bred for baiting and are extremely active.
 They’ll need to be supervised and should not be left alone for long periods of time, or they will find ways to keep themselves busy.
-They can also be suspicious and territorial with strangers.
+American Bulldogs can also be suspicious and territorial with strangers.

 American Pitbull Terrier

-The American Pitbull Terrier is not an AKC recognized dog breed.
-APBT history is complex, and many of the bull breeds are very misunderstood.
+The American Pitbull Terrier is not an AKC-recognized dog breed.
+APBT history is complex, and many of the Bully breeds are very misunderstood.
 The APBT was bred for baiting, meaning they are extremely active dogs.
-You will need a decent sized yard and an outlet for your APBT if you plan on keeping them busy.
+You will need a decent-sized yard and an outlet for your APBT if you plan on keeping them busy.
+Pitbulls can also have short white coats and may have a few spots.

 This is not a breed for beginners.
 If trained properly, they can be extremely loyal and devoted family dogs.
 They shouldn’t be left alone for long periods of time and can become destructive.
 Because of their popularity, American Pit Bulls are often mixed with other breeds.